-Join Bob McGannon for an in-depth discussion in this video Budgeting around a solid work-breakdown structure, part of Managing Project Budgets.
+Join Bob McGannon for an in-depth discussion in this video Budgeting around a solid work-breakdown structure, part of Project Management Foundations: Budgets (2014).

 …Going somewhere you've never been before, without a GPS, or…even and old school map, can be a very daunting task.…Moving down the path of delivering a project without…appropriate information, is a lot like not having a GPS.…The work breakdown structure, or WBS, is like a…map from which you can build your project budget.…A Work Breakdown Structure is a logical grouping of…things that need to be produced by you project.…It can be a diagram, table, or…list that arranges product deliverables into manageable sections.…